yceballost/figma-branches-status/README.md

 ### How to get project-id from Figma projects

-Copy link from a project in Figma and use the number after `project/` and use it in project-id field in the action. (check usage example section)
+Copy link from a project in Figma and use the number after `project/`, then use it in project-id field in the action. (check usage example section)

 For example: `https://www.figma.com/files/1556734703143062955/project/12345678`